glenjamin97/AP_internship_program/README.md

 # AP_internship_program

-Program I made as an assignment for an internship
+Program I made for application to an internship

 Takes file as input, puts parameters into lists based on names in the file then uses the prettytable library to create a table based on them